EQAR/deqar-docs/docs/quick_start_guide.md

 >
 > - **Current data:** set a continuous workflow to ensure that DEQAR is kept up to date with current activities.
 Determine:
 >
->     - at what point in the work process will reports be uploaded to DEQAR?
+>     - at what point in the work process will the reports be uploaded to DEQAR?
->     - will reports be uploaded one-by-one upon completion or in batches, e.g. every month or every quarter?
+>     - will the reports be uploaded one-by-one upon completion or in batches, e.g. every month or every quarter?
 >
 >   _Note: methods for submitting legacy data — which is generally done in a few large batches — may be quite distinct from methods for continuous submission._